Opinion: What does the Roe v Wade Supreme Court ruling mean for British women?

 If views like this make you nervous, you’re not alone.
 But what are the realistic chances that the right to an abortion could be taken away from women in Britain, too?

-Roe v Wade legalised abortion nationwide nearly 50 years ago.
+Roe v Wade legalised abortion throughout the US nearly 50 years ago.
 In England, Scotland and Wales, we have the Abortion Act of 1967: meaning you can legally have an abortion at up to 23 weeks and 6 days of pregnancy.
 Terminations have been legal in Northern Ireland since 2019, but full services have not yet been centrally commissioned.
 So far, the law protects women.
 But there’s still the possibility that parliament could change it.

 I spoke to The Independent’s legal team to find out what would need to happen for this to occur – the most striking difference between Britain and America is that here, parliament has full control.
 “In this country, the overriding principle is that parliament is supreme,” one of our lawyers told me.
 “Parliament can do whatever parliament collectively wants.
 The courts do not have the power to overrule legislation.
 But in the US, it’s completely different.”

 How?
 Well, in the US, the Supreme Court can vote down legislation.
-They can say that an original judgement, such as Roe v Wade, handed down on 22 January 1973, was wrong, because it wasn’t consititutional.
+It can say that an original judgment, such as Roe v Wade, handed down on 22 January 1973, was wrong because it wasn’t constitutional.
 In that case, it can be overturned.

-The British Supreme Court, on the other hand, do not have the same powers.
-“They can’t say that the Abortion Act of 1967 was wrong,” our lawyers told me.
+The British Supreme Court, on the other hand, does not have the same powers.
+“It can’t say that the Abortion Act of 1967 was wrong,” our lawyers told me.
 “The only way that the law can be repealed is if parliament wants to repeal it.”

-For that to happen, a political party – in this case, say, the Conservative Party, as they are the ones currently in power – would have to take it up as a pressing concern and make it part of their manifesto.
+For that to happen, a political party – in this case, say, the Conservative Party, as it is the one currently in power – would have to take it up as a pressing concern and make it part of the manifesto.
 It would be treated as any other proposal.
-They would just need to get enough votes to make it happen.
+The party would just need to get enough votes to make it happen.

 On the face of things, a complete repeal of the Abortion Act looks extremely unlikely – there doesn’t seem to be any political appetite, on either side, for such draconian measures.
-But what could happen is an amendment to the original Act: such as the reduction of the time limit women are allowed to seek a termination.
+But what could happen is an amendment to the original act: such as the reduction of the time limit women are allowed to seek a termination.

 To keep up to speed with all the latest opinions and comment sign up to our free weekly Voices Dispatches newsletter by clicking here

-Again, this wouldn’t be out of character for the Tory Party – Jeremy Hunt said in 2019 that he believed the time limit for having an abortion should be halved, from 24 weeks to 12.
+Again, this wouldn’t be out of character for the Tory party – Jeremy Hunt said in 2019 that he believed the time limit for having an abortion should be halved, from 24 weeks to 12.
 Hunt, who served as health secretary between 2012 and 2018, said it was his view that abortions should only be allowed for women up to 12 weeks after conception.
-Bear this in mind when you read reports that Hunt, who finished second to Johnson in the last leadership election, is preparing a bid to oust Boris Johnson.
+Bear this in mind when you read reports that Hunt, who finished second in the last Tory leadership election, is preparing a bid to oust Boris Johnson.

-If a parliamentary decision was made to amend the existing act, it would likely happen in one of two ways: either an individual MP would introduce a private member’s bill (which would then need to be adopted by the government to have any chance of passing); or the government could vote to adopt an amendment.
-The process doesn’t end there, however: if the Commons makes amendments to a Bill, the Lords must consider them.
-They can either agree or disagree to the amendments, or make alternative proposals.
+If a parliamentary decision was made to amend the existing act, it would likely happen in one of two ways: either an individual MP would introduce a private member’s bill (which would then need to be adopted by the government to have any chance of passing), or the government could vote to adopt an amendment.
+The process doesn’t end there, however: if the Commons makes amendments to a bill, the Lords must consider them.
+It can either agree or disagree with the amendments, or make alternative proposals.

-In short, it’s compex and controversial – and overall, appears unlikely.
+In short, it’s complex and controversial – and overall, appears unlikely.
 However, events in the US certainly show that we should never let complacency take hold.

 Register for free to continue reading